federeinoso/federeinoso/README.md

 I'm looking forward to my first job as a React Developer.

 Here you can find my repositories with the mini projects that I am doing during my learning.
-Lucky for you, all are deployed to watch them online.
+Lucky for you, all are deployed to check them online.
 I hope you like them.